The Real Estate Settlement Procedures Act (RESPA) Explained

 What Is RESPA?

 RESPA is designed to protect borrowers from situations that may arise during the mortgage loan process.
-Situations that RESPA protects borrowers from include undisclosed loan costs and extreme escrow fund minimums.
-RESPA also requires lenders to provide all the necessary financial information for buyers to make an informed home buying decision.
+It requires lenders to disclose necessary financial information so consumers can make an informed home-buying decision.
+It also eliminates kickbacks and limits the use of escrow accounts.

 RESPA applies to home loans made for residential properties designed to accommodate one to four families.
 These loans include most home purchase loans as well as home equity lines of credit (HELOCs), mortgage refinances and home improvement loans.